kkplein/ssm-doc/docs/faq.md

 ## Where are SSM Client log files located?

-Every service created by **ssm-admin** when you add a monitoring instance has a separate log file located in `/var/log/`.
-The file names have the following syntax: `ssm-<type>.log`.
+All service created by **ssm-admin** when you add a monitoring instance log to syslog.
+Main syslog file varies between Linux distributions, but it is typically /var/log/messages on RedHat derived distributions and /var/log/syslog on Debian derived distributions.

-For example, the log file for the MySQL QAN monitoring service is `/var/log/ssm-mysql-queries.log`.

 You can view all available monitoring instance types and corresponding ports using the **ssm-admin list** command.
 For more information, see Listing monitoring services.